 Elective Program: 12 courses (48 credits)

 - Four courses that are practice-based or studio.
-Courses can include directing, design, arts entrepreneurship, acting, dance, choreography, playwriting, dramaturgy, and work in newer media.
+Courses can include directing, design, acting, dance, choreography, playwriting, dramaturgy, and work in newer media.
 The student should take courses in more than one discipline.
 The choice of courses will require the approval of the Director of Undergraduate Studies (DUS).
-[Note: one of the eight courses in either scholarly or practiced-based approaches must be in non-Western theater/dance or non-traditional performance.]
+[Note: one of the eight courses in either scholarly or practiced-based approaches must be in non-U.S. theater/dance or non-traditional performance.]

 Junior year: Theater, Dance, and Media 98 (one term) required.
 Letter-graded.